Prachichi7/Prachichi7/README.md

 - ✨ I'm a 21-year-old developer based in India, as well as a caffinated coder.
 - 👀 I’m interested in creating and developing new apps and websites and of course trying new things.
 - 🌱 I’m currently engaged in building exciting projects.
-- ✨ I'm exploring different tools and libraries to enhance my skill set.
+- ✨ I'm into exploring different tools and libraries to enhance my skill set.
 - ✨ I'm an early riser, always driven and constantly learning in the tech world.

 - 📫 How to reach me : contact For a quick response, DM me on LinkedIn.